10 things to do in London in May

 London temperatures in May

-London in the month of May records much warmer and more pleasant temperatures than at other times of the year, with the minimum temperature being 11ºC and the maximum 19ºC.
+London in May has much warmer and more pleasant temperatures than at other times of the year, with a minimum of 11ºC and a maximum of 19ºC.
 However, keep in mind that in London you can always be surprised by rain, as the weather is totally unpredictable.

 London prices in May